Introduction

-An input mask is a string of characters expected for a form field but in a very particular format.
-You can control this by setting an input mask that would only allow numbers, or only letters, or any format you like.
-For more information on using custom input masks in WPForms, please check out this documentation.
+An input mask defines a specific format for the characters expected in a form field.
+You have the flexibility to control this format by setting up an input mask that allows only numbers, letters, or any other desired format.
+For further details on employing custom input masks in WPForms, please refer to this documentation.

 Creating the form